kiethohoai/html-css-a-z-jonas/README.md

 029 Building the Footer - Part 2

 ### 08 - Omnifood Project – Responsive Web Design
-002 How Media Queries Work
+002 How Media Queries Work'
+003 How to Select Breakpoints